-An interdisciplinary team of researchers in the UK from the University of Warwick (Institute for Employment Research), the University of Derby (Centre for Guidance Studies) and the National Institute for Careers Education and Counselling are working in partnership with the Institute for Career Guidance and the Guidance Council to develop a major new research resource for the guidance community, currently known as the Careers Research Forum (Website).
-This is being funded by the Department for Education and Skills (Access to Learning for Adults Division) and will be ready for launch in Spring, 2004.
-Its overall purpose is to facilitate knowledge sharing and transformation for those interested in guidance research and practice, including: practitioners, policy makers, researchers, guidance trainees, tutors and trainers
+An interdisciplinary team of researchers in the UK from the University of Warwick (Institute for Employment Research), the University of Derby (Centre for Guidance Studies) and the National Institute for Careers Education and Counselling are working in partnership with the Institute for Career Guidance and the Guidance Council to develop a major new research resource for the guidance community, currently known as the National Guidance Research Forum (Website).
+This is being funded by the Department for Education and Skills (Access to Learning for Adults Division) and will be ready for launch in summer, 2004.
+Its overall purpose is to facilitate knowledge sharing and transformation for those interested in career guidance and counselling research and practice, including: practitioners, policy makers, researchers, guidance trainees, tutors and trainers